What Automated Customer Service Means [and How to Make it Real]

 The main objectives of building a helpful knowledge base should be its site-wide visibility and informational hierarchy.
 No matter what page a visitor is on, put an easy-to-see widget there that would point to your online library.

 Place a CTA saying ‘I need help’, ‘Learn more’, or alike anywhere you think it would be useful for a client.
-This button can take a client exactly to an article explaining this very problem.
-By triggering the right prompts on your website, you can buy a tremendous amount of time for both visitors and support reps.
+This button can take a client to an article explaining this very problem.
+By triggering the right prompts on your website, you can save a tremendous amount of time for both visitors and support reps.
 Here’s how Slack does it (the ‘Learn more‘ buttons lead not only to their help center):

 1.3.
 Encourage self-service with an integrated knowledge base